Zaraius/robot_localization/README.md

 If we had more time, we could spend more time tuning the scoring of particles in a way that would give us more control over what laser scan endpoint discrepancies correspond to what weights.
 With the naive approach, we just take the reciprocal of each distance to obstacle at every endpoint and sum them together.
 However, the reciprocal inherently gives much more weight to low errors, and much less to further ones.
 We could try implementing a reward function / scoring function with more parameters to tune in case we wanted to change the distribution of weight given error.

 We would also like to make certain fixed parameters of our algorithm variable depending on the current state of the particle filter.
 For instance, we could have an adaptive particle count, where more particles are generated when the particles haven't converged as much, while fewer are generated when it does converge.
 We could also have the standard deviation of our particle generation noise, or the proportion of our random particles, decrease once our pose estimate converges --- this would be similar to optimization techniques like simulated annealing, where we lower a temperature parameter (our random particle proportions and standard deviations) over time in order to find a good spot to converge initially but hold ourselves tighter to it afterwards.

+Improving or tuning the algorithm would also be made easier using our visual logger plotting convergence data, as we can assume that, typically, better approaches would converge tighter or faster.
+Doing a parameter sweep and finding which parameters most consistently lead to stable convergence (low standard deviation of particle pose) could help identify which parameters play a key role in helping the algorithm converge, as might quantifying the particle score in a more physically meaningful way.

 ### Lessons Learned